top of page

 Kehkimin Mission

-The primary mission of Kehkimin is to sustain and strengthen the Wolatoqey language revitalization movement through immersive language and land based education that is embedded in the life ways of Wolastoqiyik.
+The primary mission of Kehkimin is to sustain and strengthen the Wolastoqey language revitalization movement through immersive language and land based education that is embedded in the life ways of Wolastoqiyik.

 Kehkimin will create new generations of fluent Wolastoqey speakers that will help to re-connect to the language and life ways of the Wolastoqiyik, and will empower to carry the language and ways of life forward for future generations.